koodaamo/httpreverse/README.rst

 Consult the YAML documentation for more on what kind of data structures are possible to express.

+Note that the response body can be converted to the given content type by passing ``tojson==True`` or ``toxml==True``.
+By default, JSON conversion is switched off because many tools automatically do the JSON conversion, whereas the XML conversion is enabled.
+This behavior may change so it's a good idea to control the conversion explicitly in your code.

 **Request generator and response parser loading**

 There are two convenience functions, ``_load_generator`` for loading the